-Dr. Steve Callahan is a General Practitioner and owner of Willamette Veterinary Hospital since 1987.
+Dr. Steve Callahan was a General Practitioner and owner of Willamette Veterinary Hospital from 1987 until 2016.

 Asked who or what influenced him to become a veterinarian, Dr. Callahan says, “Quite simply, it was both of my parents.
 We always had pets—dogs and cats—when I was growing up and they were considered family members well before that terminology became common usage.
 My mom and dad strongly encouraged my academic and professional inclinations and when I graduated from veterinary school, they couldn’t have been more pleased.”

 After graduating from high school in his hometown of Columbia, Missouri, Dr. Callahan entered Tulane University where he earned a Bachelor of Science in Biology in 1972.
 He then spent the next four years as an officer in the United States Navy.
 After serving out his enlistment he entered the University of Missouri-Columbia College of Veterinary Medicine in 1978.
 During his veterinary studies Dr. Callahan was awarded membership in Phi Zeta, the veterinary honors society.
 In 1982, he graduated with a Doctorate of Veterinary Medicine.